 Hormones are applied topically in a cream that is rubbed into the skin, or sometimes through other "delivery" methods, (such as oral capsules, sublingual tablets, topical gels, or under-the-skin pellets), and often administered in varying doses throughout the month.

 Bioidentical hormones are NOT synthetic.
-They are derived from a botanical source found in wild yam and soy and then synthesized in a lab to be identical to your naturally produced hormones.
+They are derived from a plant molecule, diosgenin, that is found in wild yams and then synthesized in a lab to be identical to your naturally produced hormones.
 Bioidentical hormones have the exact molecular structure as the hormones made by your body.